stdw/cm-sdr/index.md

 }
 ```

-It is built with with the following command:
+It is built with the following command:
 ```
 mips-linux-gcc measure.c \
     -march=mips32 \